angelcervant1/rb5-flight-summer-dev_ws/README.md

 ## Overview

-This repository provides a robust set of ROS packages for controlling the Qualcomm RB5 Drone in both simulation and real-world testing environments.
-The motion control packages utilize MAVROS for interfacing with the drone’s flight controller, leveraging the drone's full feature set.
+This repository provides a set of ROS packages for controlling the Qualcomm RB5 Drone in both simulation and real-world testing environments.
+The motion control packages utilize a [MAVROS](http://wiki.ros.org/mavros) wrapper for interfacing with the drone’s flight controller, leveraging the drone's full feature set.
 Additionally, OptiTrack Motion Capture (MoCap) support has been integrated for real-time pose tracking, offering enhanced localization precision during field tests.

 ## Key Features